Dr. Mohsen “Zaker” Esteghamati

 MS student

-Ali is a civil engineer with 8 years of experience in construction.
+Ali is a civil engineer with 8 years of construction experience.
 He is passionate about data science and its application in his field.
-Ali received his BS from Iran University of Science and Technology in Iran.
+Ali received his BS from Iran University of Science and Technology.
 Ali enjoys using machine learning-assisted modeling to understand the behavior of structures under extreme conditions.
 In his free time, he enjoys playing water polo and working out in the gym.

 Brig Adams